hasl-sensor/integration/README.md

 **Configuration variables**

-- ri4key: Your API key from Trafiklab for the Realtidsinformation 4 API
+- ri4key: (optional) Your API key from Trafiklab for the Realtidsinformation 4 API (required for comb sensor)

-- si2key: Your API key from Trafiklab for the Störningsinformation 2 API
+- si2key: (optional) Your API key from Trafiklab for the Störningsinformation 2 API (required for comb sensor)

-- tl2key: (optional) Your API key from Trafiklab for the Trafikläget 2 API
+- tl2key: (optional) Your API key from Trafiklab for the Trafikläget 2 API (required for tl2 sensor)

 - sensors: A list of all the sensors to be created.
-Theese can be of sensor_type 'dep' or 'tl2':
+Theese can be of sensor_type 'comb' or 'tl2':

-  **- sensor_type: 'dep'**  -- this sensor type creates a departure sensor
+  **- sensor_type: 'comb'**  -- this sensor type creates a combined departure sensor

    - friendly_name: Used as display name